Lyn Paul website logo. Lyn Paul website banner.

 Pope John XXIII dies on 3rd June, aged 81.

 On Sunday, 16th June Russian cosmonaut Valentina Tereshkova becomes the first woman and the fifth Soviet cosmonaut to travel in space.
+During her three-day mission, she circles the Earth 48 times.

 The Archbishop of Milan, Cardinal Giovanni Battista Montini, is elected as the new Pope on 21st June.
 He takes the title Pope Paul VI.

-On Wednesday, 26th June, while on a visit to West Berlin, President Kennedy makes a speech criticising Communism and the construction of the Berlin Wall: "Freedom has many difficulties and democracy is not perfect, but we have never had to put a wall up to keep our people in."
+On Wednesday, 26th June, while on a visit to West Berlin, US President John F. Kennedy makes a speech criticising Communism and the construction of the Berlin Wall: "Freedom has many difficulties and democracy is not perfect, but we have never had to put a wall up to keep our people in."
 To demonstrate his solidarity with the citizens of West Berlin he declares: "Ich bin ein Berliner."

 The Malta independence conference opens in London on 16th July.